harrietty/harrietryder.co.uk/src/blog/optimistic-concurrency.md

 Assuming you receive a server error that you can identify as a concurrency error when trying to update an outdated record, it's up to you what you want to do.

-You might decide to tell the user that the record they're trying to update has been mofified my someone else, and ask them to reload the page.
+You might decide to tell the user that the record they're trying to update has been modified by someone else, and ask them to reload the page.

 Or you might provide a more interactive way for them to resolve the conflict, like some live document editing apps do - or think how Github allows you to resolve merge conflicts.